The Guide to Becoming Successful at Freelance Photography

 Get the dialogue going as quickly as possible so they stop looking elsewhere… Being a freelance photographer is not easy, but it’s worth it if you try hard enough.

 Keep track of what needs to be done.

-I’ve never been a huge fan of making notes on tangible pieces of paper because they always end up getting lost or worse ignored.
-There are tons of productivity tools you can take a look at – one of my favorite ones being Trello which makes it really easy to keep track of ongoing tasks.
+I’ve never been a massive fan of making notes on tangible pieces of paper because they always get lost or ignored.
+You can look at many productivity tools – one of my favorite ones is Trello, which makes it easy to keep track of ongoing tasks.